Programster's Blog

 apt: upgrade=dist

 You can replace upgrade=dist with upgrade=full, please refer here if you want to know the difference.
+Older ansible versions used to use sudo: true instead of become: true.

 If you wish to take this a step further and perform a reboot if required for the updates to be applied, then you can use this script:

-- hosts: apt-servers
+- hosts: apt_servers

-sudo: true
+become: true

 tasks: